Information Design and Full Implementation in Nonatomic Games: Introduction

 \subsection{Organization of the Paper}

-The next section presents the model, including the basic game, its Bayes correlated Wardrop equilibria, information structures with finite populations and public signals within populations, and Bayesian Wardrop ($\varepsilon$-)equilibria of the basic game extended with an information structure. \cref{se:examples} provides two simple examples and illustrates how to implement some \ac{BCWE}.
+\cref{se:model} presents the model, including the basic game, its Bayes correlated Wardrop equilibria, information structures with finite populations and public signals within populations, and Bayesian Wardrop ($\varepsilon$-)equilibria of the basic game extended with an information structure. \cref{se:examples} provides two simple examples and illustrates how to implement welfare-maximizing \ac{BCWE}.
 Our partial and full implementation results are presented in \cref{se:partial-implementation,se:full-implementation}, respectively.
+In the Appendix, \cref{se:optimality-deterministic} identifies a class of games for which deterministic flows maximize the designer's payoff function. \cref{se:symbols} contains a list of symbols and acronyms used throughout the paper.